jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 - [Command Substitution]: Use POSIX
   `$(command)` instead of archaic
-  \`backticks\` for command
+  \`backticks\` for command substitution.
-  substitution. **Rationale:** it allows for cleaner nesting and is generally easier to read.
+  **Rationale:** it allows for cleaner nesting and is generally easier to read.
 Both are POSIX, but the dollar-parentheses form is preferred.
   See [Bash FAQ/082].
+A side note: On many non-US keyboard layouts (such as
+  German, French, or Nordic), the backtick is a dead key or requires a complex modifier combination (AltGr).
+  This makes the character harder to type and often leads to accidental character combinations.

 ``` bash
     # Preferred